Data-Science-for-Linguists/Shared-Repo/todo10_visitors_log/visitors_log_ben.md

 1. I really like how your project plan is organized, and how you labelled your revised plan and dated it.
 It's super clear and straightforward.
 I also think looking at lexical bundles is a really cool way to analyze this dataset.
 Like Andrew said, your search function looks really helpful.

 2. Your cleanup really made the dataset easier to understand!
 For example when I looked at your first dataframes I was thinking "...what is Arabic German?".
 Your simple clean up techniques (changing to Arabic;German) helped with understanding.

+## Rob Corbett visited on 11/16

+Very well organized and easy to follow.
+Dataframes looks nice, the data set looks like it comes with a lot of attributes (I think you said 29 columns in user_df?)